Erkhanal/portfolio/index.md

 ## <span class="animated-text">**Summary:**</span>
 An interdisciplinary engineer with a solid foundation in engineering, artificial intelligence (AI), and data science, backed by a diverse academic background including the USA and UK.
 Experienced in engineering, research, AI-driven projects, financial modeling, mechanical design, and system development, coupled with finely tuned technical writing, critical thinking, and problem-solving skills.
-Proficient in AI/ML, deep learning, NLP, generative AI, large language models (LLMs), programming languages, MS Office, CAD (3D & 2D), and mechanical engineering.
+Proficient in AI/ML, deep learning, NLP, Gen AI, LLM, programming languages, MS Office, CAD, and mechanical engineering.

 ***